 Leaky faucets, faulty windshield wipers, and clogged-up vacuum cleaners— these are all things many homeowners want to fix themselves when they appear.
 But what about a leaky roof?
 There’s no denying that DIY roofing is more intense and dangerous than cleaning out a sink or replacing windshield wipers, but is it possible?

 The answer is yes: DIY roof repairs are possible.
 But they’re not usually recommended for long-term fixes.
-If you’re in a pinch with more rain in the forecast, you can patch your own roof to tie you over until a professional roofer can perform a roof repair.
+If you’re in a pinch with more rain in the forecast, you can patch your own roof to tie you over until you can get in touch with a professional roofer to perform the proper roof repairs.

 The most important thing is to learn how to do your DIY roof repair safely.
 Follow these tips to tackle your own roofing project.